MikeMuff/Computer-Security/lab02/README.md

 <img width="1261" alt="Screen Shot 2021-02-15 at 4 57 46 PM" src="https://user-images.githubusercontent.com/33213355/108003271-7c483900-6faf-11eb-92b7-b88365c39856.png">

 ## Task 3.3
 I was able to create a file inside the /tmp folder by using curl -e.
-I first created a test string within the initial echo command, from there I established the Content-Type and was able to get the server to create a file within the temp folder but running /bin/mktemp in my tralling command.
+I first created a test string within the initial echo command, from there I established the Content-Type and was able to get the server to create a file within the temp folder by running /bin/mktemp in my tralling command.
 <img width="1271" alt="Screen Shot 2021-02-16 at 9 47 43 AM" src="https://user-images.githubusercontent.com/33213355/108094982-9bd97300-703c-11eb-8e06-25fa5c3b1642.png">
-Here is the /tmp folder within my shellshock bash that was created
+Here is the /tmp folder within my shellshock bash that was created.
 <img width="750" alt="Screen Shot 2021-02-16 at 9 48 19 AM" src="https://user-images.githubusercontent.com/33213355/108095102-bf042280-703c-11eb-93db-617f4ba58227.png">

 ## Task 3.4